 The Certificate in Human Rights requires the following course work.

-Philosophical foundations and contemporary issues in human rights—one of these (students who wish to take more than one course may use the others as certificate electives):
+Philosophical foundations and contemporary issues in human rights—one of these (students who take additional courses from this list may count them as certificate electives):

 Human rights in practice—all students must take this course: